Posts tagged “community projects”

 You can find more information about Mike’s stack & stitch image acquisition systems (like what specific mechanical hardware he is using) in this forum post.
 Also, to see and/or download a set of high resolution pictures taken with those setups, follow this link.

-Congratulations to Team Anveshak from IIT Madras, who took 1st place at the 2019 Indian Rover Challenge!
+Congratulations to Team Anveshak from IIT Madras, who took first place at the 2019 Indian Rover Challenge!
 The IRC is a robotics and space exploration-based competition for college students.
 Participating teams design and build a Martian rover prototype and use that rover to compete in various tasks like obtaining soil samples, operating electrical racks, and picking up and delivering objects.

 Team Anveshak’s winning rover, Caesar, uses 10 different Pololu products!
 We are especially excited to hear that their rover prominently features our newer G2 High-Power Motor Driver 24v13 and TB9051FTG motor drivers, using 9 of each of those boards.